-His commitment to radical politics - developing on from his vaguer humanitarian single-handed hero exploits, and his serving on an anti-slave trade frigate - occurred within two hours of landing in England.
+His commitment to radical politics-developing on from his vaguer humanitarian single-handed hero exploits, and his serving on an anti-slave trade frigate-occurred within two hours of landing in England.
 His impetuosity is emphasized.
-But his impetuosity is not to be ridiculed; it is the force of his commitment, it is that that drives him into politics, - unlike, say, the fence-sitting aphoristic, epigrammatic, negative wit and wisdom of Stukely Culbrett.
-But it is an impetuosity and energy that must be channeled if it can be of any use, if it is not to be lost in the indulgent and counter-effective.
+But his impetuosity is not to be ridiculed; it is the force of his commitment that drives him into politics-unlike, say, the fence-sitting aphoristic, epigrammatic, negative wit and wisdom of Stukely Culbrett.
+But it is an impetuosity and energy that must be channelled if it can be of any use, and not lost in the indulgent and counter-effective.

 The inappropriateness of Nevil's romanticism, and the frustration of his romantic hopes, goes along with a similar frustration of romantic episodes in the novel.
-The elopement with Renée at Venice comes to nothing, the summons from Renée during the election is all for nothing; and when later she comes to England, instead of their love at last being dramatically and romantically and passionately fulfilled, in some beautiful yet absurd operatic way, Nevil calls for Rosamund to stay in the house to stop any breath of scandal and rejects Renée.
-It is not even a grandiose, heart-rending, romantic rejection - but a prosaic, practical one.
-And of course it isn't even practical, it fails in its object anyway, scandal isn't prevented - and how could summoning Rosamund, for so long a figure of scandal living in sin (Nevil has fought for her 'name', Everard horsewhips Shrapnel over it), ever be imagined to produce the desired effect?
-There is an element of self-destructiveness, of blind compulsive accident-proneness in Nevil, as if psychically he summons the very thing he feared - and maybe wanted all along; maybe he does essentially want to get rid of Renée to free himself for his radical commitments.
-And doesn't his radicalism stand for a total objection to the life style and values of the establishment, doesn't it stand for a world in which he could have an affair with Renée if he wanted; and he could chose not to have one and not compromise her if he wanted; and in that sort of ideal society there wouldn't be any 'compromising'?
+The elopement with Renée at Venice comes to nothing, the summons from Renée during the election is all for nothing; and when later she comes to England. instead of their love at last being dramatically and romantically and passionately fulfilled, in some beautiful yet absurd operatic way.
+Nevil calls for Rosamund to stay in the house to stop any breath of scandal and rejects Renée.
+It is not even a grandiose heart-rending romantic rejection-but a prosaic, practical one.
+And of course it is not even practical, it fails in its object anyway, scandal is not prevented-and how could summoning Rosamund, for so long a figure of scandal living in sin (Nevil has fought for her "name", Everard has horsewhipped Shrapnel over it), ever be imagined to produce the desired effect?
+There is an element of self-destructiveness, of blind compulsive accidentproneness in Nevil.
+As if psychically he summons the very thing he feared-and maybe wanted all along; maybe he does essentially want to get rid of Renée to free himself for his radical commitments.
+And does not his radicalism stand for a total objection to the life style and values of the establishment, does it not stand for a world in which he could have an affair with Renée if he wanted, and he could choose not to have one and not compromise her if he wanted; and in that sort of ideal society there would not be any "compromising"?

-All these possibilities are raised by the deliberate frustration of plot suspense - the continual explosion of or bathetic curtailment of some potentially romantic cliché activity.
-Meredith early on in the novel remarks on what he is doing, to let us know that what he is doing is intentional, that it isn't ineptitude in handling romance, but a deliberate frustration of romance:
+All these possibilities are raised by the deliberate frustration of plot suspense-the continual explosion of or bathetic curtailment of some potentially romantic cliché activity.
+Meredith, early on in the novel, remarks on what he is doing, just to let us know that it is intentional, that it is not ineptitude in handling romance, but a deliberate frustration of romance:

-I am reminded by Mr. Romfrey's profound disappointment in the youth, that it will be repeatedly shared by many others: and I am bound to forewarn readers of this history that there is no plot in it.
+I am reminded by Mr Romfrey's profound disappointment in the youth, that it will be repeatedly shared by many others: and I am bound to forewarn readers of this history that there is no plot in it.
 The hero is chargeable with the official disqualification of constantly-offending prejudices, never seeking to please; and all the while it is upon him the narrative hangs.
-(4;33)
+(4:33)